menu icon

 Round 2: Inc in every sc.
 (12)

-Round 3: In every sc from the previous round make a puff stitch (yarn over, insert hook into stitch, yarn over, pull through stitch, yarn over, go back into the stitch, yarn over, pull through the stitch, yarn over, go back into the stitch, yarn over, go back through the stitch and then go through all 7 loops on the hook at once).
-Then ch and make a puff stitch into the following sc.
-Repeat for the rest of the round.
-Make sure to make a ch after every puff.
-(24)
+*How to make a puff stitch: Yarn over, insert hook into stitch, yarn over, pull through stitch, yarn over, go back into the stitch, yarn over, pull through the stitch, yarn over, go back into the stitch, yarn over, go back through the stitch and then go through all 7 loops on the hook at once.

 Fasten off and weave in the end.